askfrsltn/skills_profile_dashboard/README.md

         });           });

-- **Calulcate project scores** - complex code to calculate projects score and scoring progress inputs based on scorecards choices triggered project scorecard click and insert those values into visual charts:
+- **Calculate project scores** - complex code to calculate projects score and scoring progress inputs based on scorecards choices triggered project scorecard click and insert those values into visual charts:
     - **Open a function on click** - open a separate function on click:

             $(".projects-score-circle").click(function (){